-Cox, S, Daniel, F, Reeda, A and Lynne, D (2018).
+Cox, S, Frings, D., Ahmed, R and Dawkins, L. (2018).
 Messages matter: The Tobacco Products Directive nicotine addiction health warning versus an alternative relative risk message on smokers' willingness to use and purchase an electronic cigarette.
 Addictive Behaviors Reports.
 8, pp. 136-139.

 Introduction: Many countries have now mandated warning labels on e-cigarette products.
 One example, the EU TPD health warning states, “This product contains nicotine which is a highly addictive substance.
 [It is not recommended for use by non-smokers]”.
 The impact of the EU TPD warning message on intentions to use, has not been explored within an EU population.
 Aims: Examine the effect of i) the TPD e-cigarette health warning and ii) an alternative relative risk message, on smokers' willingness to use, likelihood of purchase, and intention to use as a quit aid.
 Methods: Cross-sectional online study.
 Ninety-five smokers (55 males; 18–55 years old) were randomly allocated to one of three conditions and viewed ten individually presented e-cigarettes images with either no message, TPD message, or relative risk message.
 Participants rated i) willingness to use, and likelihood of: ii) purchase, iii) using in the next month, and iv) using in a quit attempt, before and after viewing the images.
 Results: For willingness to use and likelihood of purchase, ANCOVAs showed a significant main effect of Message Type (ps, < .05); ratings were lower in the TPD condition.
 Message type, however did not significantly change likelihood of using in the next month or using in a quit attempt.
 Conclusions: Preliminary findings suggest that the TPD e-cigarette health warning may reduce smokers' will- ingness to use and likelihood of purchasing an e-cigarette.
 Messages conveying reduced harm or indeed, no message at all, may be more effective in encouraging smokers to switch to these lower risk products.